 STAGE 3 – THE SHEDDING OF THE LEATHER

 After the tanning stage the leather is moved to the Sheds.
 Here it undergoes a number of other processes, machine operations and drying operations to help give the leather different characteristics.
-This can take up to another 4 – 6 weeks before going to the warehouse for sorting and grading.
+This can take up to another four to six weeks before going to the warehouse for sorting and grading.

 STAGE 4 – DRESSING AND FINISHING

-Once the tanning process is complete, our leather leaves Bristol destined for a wide variety of uses all over the world.
+Once the tanning process is complete, our leathers are prepared for individual Clients ready to be dispatched from Bristol, destined for a wide variety of uses all over the world.